The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Data

 \subsection{Observational summary statistics}

-The principles of SBI require a set of summary statistics to be used for the inference process.
+SBI requires a set of summary statistics to be used for the inference process.
 For this first application of an SBI framework to the dynamics of the outer MW stars, we adopt summary statistics based on their velocity field distributions.
-Specifically, we focus on the average radial and tangential velocity distance distributions.
+Specifically, we focus on the mean radial and tangential velocity distance distributions.